-Applications are be available here and will require a letter of recommendation from a professor or research adviser.
+Applications are available here and require a letter of recommendation from a professor or research adviser.

 Students who are selected are expected to pay $200 to reserve their spot and provide their own transport to and from Berkeley, CA. Their housing and meals will be covered and there is no tuition.
 If the $200 registration fee and flights represents a financial hurdle for accepted students and their academic advisers, we will work to make funding available to ensure their participation.